Managed Hosting vs Unmanaged VPS Hosting

 If you’re in business in the modern world, you’re on the web – it doesn’t matter who you are.
 From hobbyists to artists, to schools, soccer clubs, and large corporations with hundreds or thousands of employees, these groups use websites to distribute their thoughts, ideas, and products.

-This article will compare managed hosting vs VPS hosting vs dedicated hosting.
+This article will compare managed hosting vs VPS hosting vs dedicated server hosting.
 As you read, you’ll learn the basic features of each hosting format and their pros and cons.
 These concepts aren’t mutually exclusive; we hope to give you a better idea of what to look for in a hosting solution.

 What Is Managed Hosting?